 The act of being anointed with oil, just as with the kings in the Old Testament, reaffirms the dignity of even the most infirm person, noted Apolonio Latar III, a theology professor at St. Bernard’s School of Theology and Ministry in Pittsford.

 “To die with dignity is to be affirmed by another, to die with a presence who knows and loves him deeply,” Latar said.

 EDITOR’S NOTE: Why Do Catholics…? is a feature series that aims to answer questions about what Catholics do and believe.
-To suggest a question to feature, email firstname.lastname@example.org.Tags: Health and Wellness, Why do Catholics?
+To suggest a question to feature, email firstname.lastname@example.org.Tags: Health, Why do Catholics?